Rules and Regulations

 - All participants and their accompanying members are responsible for their own expenses and no reimbursements of any kind will be given.

 - The ESC live rounds are open to the public.
-Participants’ are able to observe all competition classes, and ONLY the accompanist will receive a complimentary day pass upon registration.
+Participants’ are able to observe all competition classes.

 - ALL persons wishing to observe the live competition round (including parents, teachers, page turners) are required to purchase a pass.